mit-orcd/orcd-tutorials/PredictingMeasuringPerfomance/README.md

 ## Time the Code

-Add in time measurements for the code and print them out.
+If you are using the MNIST example, add in time measurements for the code and print them out.
 You can use the “mnist_timed.py” script where this is already done for you if you need to save time.

+LAMMPS will print out the time to completion.

 Get an overall Serial time for the code and note it down.
 If you are using your own example and it is large use a smaller example, or part of the example.
 Or, if the mnist example is taking too long on the node you are using you can reduce the number of epochs in the job script.